-When experienced people discuss Sales Enablement best practices, a Sales Enablement Charter shows up high on the lists.
+When experienced people discuss Sales Enablement best practices, a Sales Enablement Charter is high on the list.

-The charter is essentially an agreement with the entire go-to-market team (i.e., sales, marketing, customer success, and so on).
-This document defines what services reps can expect from the Enablement team, the data, the platforms, the services, that will and will not be provided.
+The charter is an agreement between the Sales Enablement team and the go-to-market team (i.e., sales reps, sales leaders, marketing, customer success, and so on).
+This document defines what services reps can expect from the Enablement team, the data, the sales enablement platforms, the services, that will and will not be provided.

 This shared understanding leads to better collaboration, clearer expectations, and a smoother running Enablement machine.